tombiddulph/PokeTranslator/readme.md

 * Metrics - There are no metrics within the app at the moment.
 Metrics are important for observability and monitoring to help increase operational resilience & guard against outages.

+* Git workflow - For the purposes of this test all of the commits have been straight to main.
+Going forward some form of branch based strategy should be adopted.